Why do we do projects?

 Past and present projects

 A quick-to-develop testbed

-The SPEX High Altitude Balloon (HAB) project/group allows for a unique opportunity to conduct experiments for our Cubesat in a near space-like environment.
+The SPEX High Altitude Balloon (HAB) project/group allows for a unique opportunity to conduct experiments in a near space-like environment.
 HABs typically reach an attitude of approximately 30,000 meters (about 100,000 feet).
-SPEX HAB has launched four previous balloons, designated as HAB 1, Hab 2, HAB 3, and HAB 4.
+SPEX HAB has launched four previous balloons, designated as HAB 1, HAB 2, HAB 3, and HAB 4.
 Now the HAB team is working on PLANTHAB.